52nd Florida Sports

-The incoming 10-member Class 0f 2013 into the Florida Sports Hall of Fame has a distinct Jacksonville flair, headlined by baseball star Chipper Jones, PGA Tour winner Mark McCumber, tennis star Brian Gottfried, football coaching legend Corky Rogers, Jacksonville Jaguars running back Fred Taylor and NASCAR star LeeRoy Yarbrough.
+The Class 0f 2013 that was inducted into the Florida Sports Hall of Fame has a distinct Jacksonville flair, headlined by PGA Tour winner Mark McCumber, tennis star Brian Gottfried, football coaching legend Corky Rogers, Jacksonville Jaguars running back Fred Taylor and NASCAR star LeeRoy Yarbrough.

-Joining the Jacksonville-connected honorees are Brooke Bennett (swimming), Pete Clemons (rodeo), Tim Hardaway (basketball) and Gabrielle Reece (volleyball).
+Joining the Jacksonville-connected honorees are Brooke Bennett (swimming), and Pete Clemons (rodeo),

-“For more than 50 years, the Florida Sports Hall of Fame has been recognizing Florida's greatest sports figures, and this year is no exception,” said Rick Dantzler, President of the Florida Sports Hall of Fame.
-“Of the 10 inductees, nine sports are represented, a testament to the diversity of the sports scene in our state."
+“For more than 50 years, the Florida Sports Hall of Fame has been recognizing Florida's greatest sports figures, and this year was no exception,” said Rick Dantzler, President of the Florida Sports Hall of Fame.
+“Of the 2013 inductees, six sports are represented, a testament to the diversity of the sports scene in our state."

 Brooke Bennett (Swimming)